Insider Sell: Amazon.com Inc's - GuruFocus.com

 Amazon.com Inc's Business Description

-The recent insider sell by Brian Olsavsky, along with the overall trend of insider sells over the past year, may raise concerns for some investors.
-However, it is essential to consider the stock's valuation and the company's performance when analyzing insider transactions.
-While the price-earnings ratio suggests that the stock may be overvalued compared to its industry peers and historical valuation, the price-to-GF-Value ratio indicates that the stock is significantly undervalued based on its intrinsic value.
+The recent sale of 16,800 shares by Amazon.com Inc's Senior Vice President and CFO, Brian Olsavsky, adds to the trend of insider selling over the past year.
+While the stock's price-earnings ratio suggests that it may be overvalued compared to its industry peers and historical performance, the price-to-GF-Value ratio indicates that the stock is significantly undervalued based on its intrinsic value.
+Investors should consider these factors and conduct further research before making any investment decisions regarding Amazon.com Inc.

-Investors should keep a close eye on insider transactions and the stock's valuation to make informed decisions.
-It is also crucial to consider the company's overall performance, growth prospects, and competitive position in the industry when evaluating the stock's potential as an investment.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.